- SEO acquires customers at 25 cents on the dollar compared to any other paid channel.

-A holistic approach to SEO also has many branding benefits, including:
+A holistic approach to SEO also has many branding benefits.
+SEO helps you:

 - Find the right people

 - Match their search intent

-- Building relevant pages and creating genuinely useful content
+- Build relevant pages and create genuinely useful content

 - Answer their questions

 - Build a trusted brand

-- Establishing expertise and authority in a subject or industry
+- Establish expertise and authority in a subject or industry

-- Strengthening your brand’s presence in the SERPs
+- Strengthen your brand’s presence in the SERPs

 - Solidify results for your branded terms

-- Getting people talking about your brand and sharing your content
+- Get people to talk about your brand and share your content

-- Producing high-quality content that that supports link building
+- Establish a content strategy that supports link building

-- Being a brand that others want to link to in general
+- Be a brand that others want to link to in general

-- Guiding visitors to the actions that matter most
+- Guide visitors to the actions that matter most

-- Making sure your happy customers leave great reviews
+- Make sure your happy customers leave great reviews

 All of this adds up to strengthened brand reputation.

 Through online reputation management, enterprise companies can rebuild their search profiles to showcase positive brand sentiment.
 In addition brands can immunize against future threats and recover more quickly from a crisis.
 Integrating SEO and public relations extends the visibility of PR placements, increasing ROI even further.

 Curating a positive online reputation is big business.
 A study by the World Economic Forum found that approximately 25% of a company’s market value is directly attributable to its reputation.

 Further, negative brand search results can scare off potential customers as well as existing relationships.
-As a result, your business could lose millions of dollars in lost revenue.
+As a result, your business could lose millions of dollars in revenue and

 A case in point is a national furniture retailer for whom we engaged in reputation management.
 Terakeet flipped Google page one for brand terms to 100% positive results.
 This increased click-through-rates (CTR) on positive articles for branded “review” searches by 456%.
 The client subsequently recovered $32.7 million in monthly revenue.